Johns Hopkins UniversityEST. 1876

 All students in the PMB program receive 5 years of guaranteed funding support in the form of full tuition coverage, stipend or salary, and medical/dental/vision health premium coverage consistent with the Collective Bargaining Agreement.
 Guaranteed compensation for AY26-27 is $52,000 effective July 1, 2026.

 Funding is provided by a combination of an NIH training grant, institutional funds, research grants, and teaching assistantships.
-All PMB students are required to serve as a Teaching Assistant for at least one semester.
+All PMB students are required to serve as a Teaching Assistant for two semesters.

-Students are encouraged to apply for external sources of funding such as National Science Foundation Predoctoral Fellowships, NIH Predoctoral Fellowships to Promote Diversity in Health-Related Research, and the Association for Women in Science Predoctoral Awards.
+Students are encouraged to apply for external sources of funding such as National Science Foundation Predoctoral Fellowships, NIH Predoctoral Fellowships, and the Association for Women in Science Predoctoral Awards.
 Students accepted in the Program in Molecular Biophysics have an excellent record of success in pursuing these opportunities.

 Vivien Thomas PhD Scholars

-The Vivien Thomas Scholars Initiative (VTSI) is a new endowed fellowship program at Johns Hopkins for PhD students in STEM fields.
-It provides full tuition, stipend, and benefits while also providing targeted mentoring, networking community, and professional development opportunities.
-Students who have attended a historically black college and university (HBCU) or other minority serving institution (MSI) for undergraduate study are eligible to apply.
-More information about the VTSI program is available on the Provost’s website.
-To be considered for the VTSI, all application and supplementary materials must be received by December 1st.
+The Vivien Thomas Scholars Initiative (VTSI) is an endowed fellowship program at Johns Hopkins for PhD students in STEM fields.
+It provides full tuition, stipend, and benefits while also providing targeted mentoring, networking, community, and professional development opportunities.
+Students who have attended eligible institutions, including historically Black colleges and universities (HBCUs), community colleges, and regional institutions in Maryland, Virginia, and the District of Columbia for undergraduate study, are eligible to apply.
+More information about the VTSI program.

 Accessibility